n1xyz/tracing-axiomco/README.md

 Example Trace ID: 56252c3cc92befb05c0e56a6993a18cc
 ```

-Both events and spans have a `trace.trace_id` field.
+Both events and spans have a `trace_id` field.
-Spans have a `trace.span_id`, and events have a corresponding `trace.parent_id`.
+Spans have a `span_id`, and events have a corresponding `parent_span_id`.

-Events have `meta.annotation_type` set to `span_event` so that they show up as "Span Events" in the distributed trace.
+Events have `annotation_type` set to `span_event` so that they show up as "Span Events" in the distributed trace.

-Spans have a `duration_ms` for the duration from open to close.
+Spans have a `duration` for the duration from open to close, in the unit of milliseconds.
 They also have `busy_ns`, which measures time the span is actively entered, and `idle_ns`, which measures time the span is open but not entered.
 Think a span that instruments an async function: `idle_ns` is time between polls, and `busy_ns` is the time spent in `poll`.